 Competition and Application Procedures

-Applications must be sumitted online via the AMS Web site.
+Applications must be submitted online via the AMS Web site.

-You will be requested to upload the following information:
+You will be requested to upload the following materials:

 - A 150-word project description.

 - A current dissertation prospectus of twelve to fifteen pages (c.
 3000-4000 words).
 The prospectus should include a detailed rationale of the project (supported by, but not limited to, an assessment of relevant secondary literature), an overview of each chapter, and a clear statement of progress to date, all written in prose.

 - A sample chapter (preferably not an introductory chapter reviewing the literature).

 You should also arrange for a letter from the registrar or departmental Director of Graduate Studies attesting to ABD (all-but-dissertation) status.
 Send as an e-mail attachment to: a50-recomms [at] ams-net.org, or via fax to the AMS office (877-679-7648 or 207-798-4254).

 Please note: letters of reference, a curriculum vitae, and a bibliography are not required.